SL-Mar/Article_to_Code/README.md

 - [Acknowledgements](#acknowledgements)
 - [Contact](#contact)

-## Introduction and limitations
+## Introduction - Limitations - Performance

-This script streamlines the process of transforming quantitative finance research into executable trading algorithms.
-By automating text extraction, preprocessing, and analysis from PDF documents, the tool facilitates the efficient development of trading strategies within the QuantConnect environment.
-This automation reduces manual effort, minimizes errors, and accelerates the implementation of complex financial models.
-Generated code is not warranted error-free.
-Minor corrections may be required using MIA (built-in QuantConnect AI) or debugging.
-LLM pair-coding is an evolving field and performance should improve over time.
+This script streamlines the transformation of quantitative finance research into executable trading algorithms.
+By automating text extraction, preprocessing, and analysis from PDF documents, it simplifies the development of trading strategies within the QuantConnect environment.
+The automation reduces manual effort, minimizes errors, and accelerates the implementation of complex financial models.

+The project is currently in development and will undergo further refinement.
+While most corrections can be handled by MIA, the built-in QuantConnect AI, or through manual debugging, it is essential that trading logic be manually reviewed to ensure the algorithm behaves as intended.
+The author assumes no responsibility for any losses incurred from the use of this software.
+Trading carries inherent risks and requires a high level of expertise.

+A successful performance test is defined by the absence of compilation errors and the execution of at least one trade.
+As of Tuesday, October 8th, the success rate stands at 73% across 11 tests.

 ## Features